 When is Carnival in Guadeloupe?

-Guadeloupe Carnival festivities are loosely tied to the Christian Lent celebrations and start each year in early winter and officially ends on Ash Wednesday which is the official start of Lent.
+Guadeloupe Carnival festivities are loosely tied to the Christian Lent celebrations.
+Guadeloupe Carnival is a major cultural event in the island and is celebrated over three months each year, starting in early winter and officially ends on Shrove Tuesday, the day before Ash Wednesday which is the official start of Lent.

 Where is Guadeloupe?